Version 6 pre-stable

 In this example we will be required to input a value for Name and a valid email address for Email before the doSubmitForm method is called.

 Each individual FormField instance is responsible for validating the submitted content through the FormField::validate() method.
-By default, this just checks the value exists.
-Fields like EmailField override validate to check for a specific format.
+For example EmailField::validate() checks the field value is a valid email.

 Extensions

-Extensions applied to FormField, or subclasses, can hook into the validation logic and adjust the results by utilising the updateValidationResult method.
+Extensions applied to FormField, or subclasses, can hook into the validation logic and adjust the results by utilising the updateValidate method.
 For example, an extension applied to EmailField could look like this:

 namespace App\Extension;